 To be in the race, search engines started targeting ads, collecting IP addresses, User agent, Unique identifier (stored in browser cookies) and search terms; the need for private search engines became inevitable and users started seeking secure search engines.

-Don’t private search engines harvest our location or IP addresses?
+Didn’t search engines that are private harvest our location or IP addresses?
 Um, no!
 But again, risks still lurk around, so be careful!